nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 #### Can You Tell us More About the Other Networks?

-Oh you are curious!
-That's good, I love curious people.
+Oh boy you are curious!
+That's good, I love curious people (maybe we can meet...?
+No? ...
+Okay).

 Back when I introduced the Docker Networks, when we first ran `docker network ls`, we saw three default Docker Networks:

 - `bridge` which we just explained (you know the default network to which all containers are connected by default, unless you specify a `--net` parameters)
 - `host`
 - `none`

 Okay, so `none` is the easiest to understand: basically (as the name slightly implies!) it is used when you want to create a container but do not want to connect it to any network at all.
-In particular, creating a containe with `--net none` will prevent this container to be automatically connected to the default `bridge` network.
+In particular, creating a container with `--net none` will prevent this container to be automatically connected to the default `bridge` network.
 But be warned: `none` is also meant to _enforce_ a container to have no connectivity, at all.
 So for as long as your container is part of the `none` network, it **cannot** be connected to any other Docker Network.
 You first need to `disconnect` it from the `none` network to connect it to another Docker Network.
 Be sure to remember this.

 `host` is different and a little special.
-First of all, you cannnot connect _or_ disconnect a container to / from the `host` network.
+First of all, you cannot connect _or_ disconnect a container to / from the `host` network.
 The only thing you can do is create a container with the `--net host` option.
 This way it will be automatically connected to the `host` network when it is created, and that's all.
 You cannot disconnected it later (you have to plainly destroy the container) and if you did not create the container with `--net host`, it not possible to add it later.

 So what does it do then?

 Well, when you make your container part of the `host` network, it means the container becomes part of the host's network stack.
 It means it will share all of the host's network interfaces.
 In other words, using `--net host` means you are **not** isolating your container (on the network side): it is a "normal" process on your host (from a network point of view), so it can see and access the host's network interfaces.

-To be honest, if you end up using `--net host` for another reason that testing & curiosity, it's either because you're takign a nasty, dirty shortcut and you don't understand what you do, **or** you are really advanced and you know perfectly what you are doing.
+To be honest, if you end up using `--net host` for another reason that testing & curiosity, it's either because you're taking a nasty, dirty shortcut and you don't understand what you do, **or** you are really advanced and you know perfectly what you are doing.
 Personally, I have never had to use `--net host` for real, there is (almost) always a better, cleaner solution.
 So I included the explanation for consistency's sake, but I really discourage you to use `--net host`.